Faculty Research FAQ

-As a valued member of the USF System, the University of South Florida Sarasota‐Manatee will be nationally recognized as a student‐centered, research focused, community‐engaged university that values all types of research published in peer-reviewed journals or published as books.
+University of South Florida is nationally recognized as a student‐centered, research focused, community‐engaged university that values all types of research published in peer-reviewed journals or published as books.

-At USF Sarasota Manatee, we pair our students with world-class faculty who are conducting a wealth of meaningful research to enable undergraduate and graduate students play key roles in a number of research projects.
+At the USF Sarasota-Manatee campus, we pair our students with world-class faculty who are conducting a wealth of meaningful research to enable undergraduate and graduate students play key roles in a number of research projects.
 Students are often responsible for data collection, data analysis, literature review, as well as other things.
 Every April, the Student Research Showcase brings together undergraduate students and professors to present their current research projects in a poster and oral exhibition.

-USF Sarasota Manatee hosts a number of conferences each year to interact with the community and generate an interest in ongoing research at the university.
+The USF Sarasota-Manatee campus hosts a number of conferences each year to interact with the community and generate an interest in ongoing research at the university.